Covid: Manish Sisodia accuses BJP of lying about report on inflated oxygen demand by AAP government

 However, in the course of hearing the same matter, a bench of Justices DY Chandrachud and MR Shah set up a panel comprising of Guleria, Max Healthcare Director Sandeep Buddhiraja, Delhi Principal Home Secretary Bhupinder Bhalla, among others, to carry out an audit of supply, distribution and utilisation of oxygen supply in the national capital.

-The purported report is said to be drafted by this panel.
+The interim report is said to be drafted by this panel.